 I really love the music you post, I’m a regular reader of your blog.
 I’d like to send you my latest song, a dubstep banger which had 10 000 plays in just 3 days.

 Well, thanks, but I hate dubstep, you should know that as a regular reader.
-This type of email is usually sent to hundreds of blogs, in the worst case with all the recipients disclosed.
-If you want to send your song to many blogs at once, don’t pretend to talk personally to them.
+This type of email is usually sent to hundreds of music blogs, in the worst case with all the recipients disclosed.
+If you want to send your song to many music blogs at once, don’t pretend to talk personally to them.
 An email looking like a newsletter with the basic info, artwork, and social links will be enough.
 Oh, and make sure to include everyone in the Cci field.

 Don’t forget blogging is a hobby